Government finance statistics

 Government finance statistics contain crucial indicators for determining the health of the economies of the EU Member States.
 Under the terms of the EU’s Stability and Growth Pact (SGP), Member States pledged to keep their deficits and debt below certain limits: a Member State’s government deficit may not exceed 3 % of its gross domestic product (GDP), while its debt may not exceed 60 % of GDP.
 If a Member State does not respect these limits, the so-called excessive deficit procedure (EDP) is triggered.
 This entails several steps — including the possibility of sanctions — to encourage the Member State concerned to take appropriate measures to rectify the situation.
 The same deficit and debt limits are also criteria for economic and monetary union (EMU) and hence for joining the euro.
 Furthermore, the latest revision of the integrated economic and employment guidelines (revised as part of the Europe 2020 strategy for smart, sustainable and inclusive growth) includes a guideline to ensure the quality and the sustainability of public finances.

-In 2019, the government deficit (net borrowing of the consolidated general government sector, as a share of GDP) of both the EU-27 and the euro area (EA-19) increased compared with 2018.
-A reduction was observed in the general government debt-to-GDP ratio of both areas.
+In 2020, the government deficit (net borrowing of the consolidated general government sector, as a share of GDP) of both the EU and the euro area (EA) increased sharply to the highest deficit recorded in the time series.
+Increases in the general government debt-to-GDP ratios of both areas exceeded the very sharp increases of the deficit, resulting in a record high level.

 General government surplus/deficit